Non-triviality of asymptotically flat Buchdahl-inspired metrics in pure $R^2$ gravity: Motivation

 which involves fourth-derivative terms of the $g_{\mu\nu}$ components, via $\nabla_{\mu}\nabla_{\mu}\mathcal{R}$.
 Despite its complexity, we have identified an exact analytical solution \citep{Nguyen-2022-Lambda0}, which built upon a previous work by Buchdahl \citep{Buchdahl-1962} as well as another recent work of ours \citep{Nguyen-2022-Buchdahl}.
 This solution, which we dubbed the \emph{special} Buchdahl-inspired metric in \citep{Nguyen-2022-Lambda0}, describes asymptotically flat spacetimes in pure $\mathcal{R}^{2}$ gravity.
 In this present paper, we shall also refer it as the asymptotically flat Buchdahl-inspired metric, interchangeably.
 4pt

-Thanks to its closed analytical form, we can construct a Kruskal-Szekeres diagram and explore its physical implications, including the existence of naked singularities and the formation of wormholes \citep{Nguyen-2022-Lambda0,2023-Traversable-WH}.
+Thanks to its closed analytical form, the solution permitted us to conduct tests against a wide range of observations, as recently reported in \citep{2024-tests}.
+Furthermore, we constructed a Kruskal-Szekeres diagram and explores its physical implications, including the existence of naked singularities and wormholes \citep{Nguyen-2022-Lambda0}.
+Notably, we identified a novel type of Morris-Thorne-Buchdahl wormholes \citep{2023-Traversable-WH} and, consequently, uncovered a new class of Closed Timelike Curves in these wormholes \citep{2023-CTC,2024-timereverse}.
 We also studied its axisymmetric extension and applied it to the M87{*} shadow \citep{2023-axisym}.
 4pt

-There are a number of representations for the \emph{special} Buchdahl-inspired metric that we have identified, oh which the two most illuminating ones are given below (with $d\Omega^{2}:=d\theta^{2}+\sin^{2}\theta\,d\varphi^{2}$).
+Our current paper aims to delve deeper and establish the \emph{non-triviality} of the solution.
+There are a number of representations for the \emph{special} Buchdahl-inspired metric, with the two most illuminating ones being given below (with $d\Omega^{2}:=d\theta^{2}+\sin^{2}\theta\,d\varphi^{2}$).
 12pt

 \emph{Representation \#1}, first derived in \citep{Nguyen-2022-Lambda0}: \footnote{Note that we used a different set of notation for variables in \citep{Nguyen-2022-Lambda0}.}

 8pt

 \emph{Representation \#2}, first reported in \citep{2023-Traversable-WH}: